Ten ways to improve your mental wellness. How to use mindfulness and other healthy habits to reduce stress, depression, and anxiety.

 - What people make you feel accepted and bring out the best in you?

-- Material things, status, physical perfection, or achievement are not good values.
+- Material things, status, physical perfection, and achievement are not good values.
 They are not easily definable.
 And they aren’t always controllable.

 - Good values are reality-based, socially constructive, and within your control.